dotnet/docs/docs/csharp/quick-starts/branches-and-loops-local.md

 title: Branches and loops
 metadata:
   title:  Branches and loops
-  description: In this quick start about branches and loops, you'll use your browser to learn C# interactively.
+  description: In this tutorial about branches and loops, you'll use your browser to learn C# interactively.
 You're going to write C# code and see the results of compiling and running your code directly in the browser.
   audience: Developer
   level: Beginner
   ms.custom: mvc